ElliotGestrin/NAOChat/configs/README.md

 - nao_version ["V4"/"V5"]: Which NAO version is used.

 - ip [str]: The IP adress of a NAO used

+- nao_sleep_time [float]: How long NAO should wait per letter when speaking before continuing

 ## Custom Parameters